saibotsivad/tech-blog/_posts/2015-09-08-java-strings.md

 ---
-title: Some random notes about Java Strings
+title: Notes about Java Strings
 author: Tobias Davis
 layout: post
 ---

 During a recent big project we hired about a dozen contractors to do a lot of the initial "heavy-lifting" work for us.
-While this has worked well, there have been a number of Java-based string manipulation issues that do not seem to be obvious, so I'm writing them down here.
+While this has worked well, there have been a number of Java-based string manipulation issues that did not seem to be obvious to the contractors, so I wondered if maybe they weren't obvious to other people.

 # Using `string.replaceAll` is slow